subirvarma/GeneralCognitics/_posts/StatisticalMechanics.md

 $$ Z = \sum_i e^{-\beta E_i} \sum_j e^{-\beta E'_j}  = Z_1 Z_2 $$

-These are the classic formulae of statistical mechanics and have been around since the time of Boltzmann in the latter part of the 19th century.
+These are the classic formulae of statistical mechanics and have been known since the time of Boltzmann in the latter part of the 19th century.
 They represent a remarkable advance in our knowledge of the world, since they connect a quantity $Z$ which is a function of invisible microscopic properties of the system, with quantities such as $E_{ev}, T$ and $S$ that are macroscopic quantities that we can measure with our instruments.
 Remember that when these furmulae were discovered atomic theory was still a controversial topic among physicists, in fact Boltzmann was at the receiving end of a lot of scorn since he based statistical mechanics on an unproven hypothesis.
 The discoveries of the 20th century validated his thinking, and in fact statistical mechanics served as a prototype for some of the great theories that were discovered, including quantum mechanics (by way of Planck and his theory of black body radiation) and quantum field theory.
-Late in the 20th century Hawking and others showed that even Black Holes possess macroscopic thermodynamic properties such as temperature and entropy.
+Late in the 20th century Hawking and others showed that even black holes possess macroscopic thermodynamic properties such as temperature and entropy, the cause for which remains un-explained.

-If this had been the usual description of statistical mechanics, then at this point I would have introduced the model for an ideal gas, and then apply the formulae that we just derived to compute its average energy and entropy etc. But we are going to take a slightly different path and instead focus on the Ising model model for ferromagnetism instead.
+If this had been the usual description of statistical mechanics, then at this point I would have introduced the model for an ideal gas, and then apply the formulae that we just derived to compute its average energy and entropy etc. But we are going to take a slightly different tack and focus on the Ising model model for ferromagnetism instead.
 This system is less complex than the ideal gas, since the atoms are fixed in place rather than zipping around in space, but at the same time it enables us introduce the concept of interaction between atoms in a simpler way than for the case of a gas.
 In particular coupling between atoms leads to phase transitions which can be demonstrated in the Ising model without getting into very complex analysis.

 ### Free Energy